Austrian government on verge of collapse as EU election looms | DW | 21.05.2019

 Government implodes in the wake of damning video

-Kurz, whose ÖVP holds 61 of the parliament's 183 seats, was toppled after a damning video of Strache — offering political favors in exchange for help in boosting the FPÖ's election campaign ahead of national elections to a woman purporting to be the niece of a Russian oligarch when they met in Ibiza, Spain — was published on Friday.
+Kurz, whose ÖVP holds 61 of the parliament's 183 seats, was toppled after a damning video of Strache was published on Friday.
+In it, Strache is seen offering political favors in exchange for help in boosting the FPÖ's election campaign ahead of national elections to a woman purporting to be the niece of a Russian oligarch.
+The meeting took place in Ibiza, Spain.

 The FPÖ held a number of important cabinet positions, heading the interior, defense and labor ministries.
 Foreign Minister Karin Kneissel, who was nominated by the FPÖ but is not a party member, will remain in her post.